librarianrafia/cv/index.md

 - Helped students from historically unrepresented groups undergo an intensive academic experience attending a seminar class, and researching and writing an academic paper
 - Graduate Teaching Assistant, American Studies Department

-`2002-2005` University of Minnesota
-- **Teaching Assistant** for four semesters.
+`2002-2005` **Teaching Assistant**
-- Responsible for two sections per class, led class discussion, graded papers and tests, met individually with students for:
+- Responsible for two sections per class, led class discussion, graded papers and tests, met individually with students for four semester, University of Minnesota:
   - AMST 3252: American Popular Culture and Politics: 1900 to 1940 (Fall 2003), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2004), AMST 1001: American Popular Arts and Public Life, 1900-1940 (Fall 2004), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2005)

 ### Footer